 Without getting too technical in this ZipSignals review, it’s safe to say that the company provides clear instructions on setting up the service and having your chosen provider execute the signals in your trading account.
 The company has put together a short set of videos and a 5 page PDF to guide you through your MetaTrader settings.
 Their FAQ section on their website is impressively thorough and well worth a read through before commencing.
 Setting up does take some focus on your part but the instructions are clear and the process in the end is quite straight forward.

 The lot size for each trade is automatically set according to your account size but you can adjust it yourself according to your own risk tolerance.

 Remember, the signal provider you choose decides which trades to take and ZipSignals provides the infrastructure to have those signals executed in your account.
 But it is the broker that executes your trades ultimately.
 Much noise has been made about the fact that brokers like MetaTrader because they can easily slip and stop-out traders unfairly from their positions.
 So your own choice of finding a reputable broker is a key element to your success with this service.
 Very usefully, ZipSignals allows a 10 day trial priced at $1.
 For whatever broker you use, you can use this trial period to ascertain that the trades executed in your platform accurately match the quoted results.
 I found that during my test period, the execution matched the provider’s history and that the ZipSignals infrastructure held up for seamless execution.
+In Summary

 There are two key services that ZipSignals really gives a subscriber: firstly, a large number of signal providers that would be difficult to find on an individual basis, and secondly, a method of auto-execution so the subscriber does not have to be tied to a screen.